parrt/msds692/notes/sfpd.md

 I have split Google's heat map example into two files with a small modification so that we can combine [`heatmap-start.txt`](https://github.com/parrt/msan692/blob/master/notes/code/sfpd/heatmap-start.txt) + those longitude and latitude lines + [`heatmap-end.txt`](https://github.com/parrt/msan692/blob/master/notes/code/sfpd/heatmap-end.txt) into a `heatmap.html` file and then view it in the browser.

 **Exercise**: Write a small Python program called `latlng.py` that processes the file specified as an argument and prints out column 10, column 9 but in the format above.
+It should look like:

 ```bash
 $ python latlng.py ~/data/SFPD.csv